svenevs/exhale/docs/overview.rst

 3. The name of the root file **you** will be linking to from your reStructuredText.
    This file will be in the directory from 2.
 4. The title of the document for 3, since this will appear in a ``.. toctree::`` directive.
+5. The relative or absolute path to **strip** from the File Pages.
+If you follow the tutorials present on this site, this will always be ``".."``.
+This may be removed in the future, but currently if this is not supplied then hosting on Read the Docs will break.

 .. warning::
    Order of execution matters: Doxygen must be executed / updated before exhale.
 If you